Carnian pluvial episode: Effects on carbonate platforms

-At the onset of the CPE a sharp change in carbonate platform geometries is recorded in western Tethys.
-High relief, mainly isolated, small carbonate platforms surrounded by steep slopes, typical of the early Carnian, were replaced by low-relief carbonate platforms featuring low-angle slopes (i.e., ramps).
-This turnover is related to a major change in the biological community responsible for calcium carbonate precipitation (i.e. carbonate factory).
-The highly-productive, mainly bacterial-dominated biological community (M-factory) whose action led to the carbonate production on high-relief platforms was substituted by a less productive mollusc-metazoan-dominated community (C-T factories).
+The onset of the CPE marks a sharp change in the shape and composition of carbonate platforms across the entire Tethys Ocean, which extended from Central Europe to East Asia.
+The early Carnian was characterized by high-relief, mainly isolated, small carbonate platforms surrounded by steep slopes.
+During the CPE, these were replaced by low-relief carbonate platforms with low-angle slopes (i.e., ramps).
+This turnover is related to a major change in the biological community responsible for calcium carbonate precipitation (in other words, the "carbonate factory").
+High-relief platforms relied on a highly-productive biological community of carbonate-secreting microbes.
+When microbial carbonate declined during the CPE, a less productive animal-dominated carbonate community was left to pick of the slack, leaving skeletal grains (shell fragments) and ooids as the primary component of limestone.